saketkc/pysradb/WEEKLY_WRITEUP.md

 - Enable saving search results as text, json or csv format

-- Add finetune parameters for the search feature
+- Add fine-tune parameters for the search feature

 ---